-To me, not having an opt-in email box is a wasted opportunity – you’ve worked really hard to get those visitors to your site, they’ve stuck around to have a look and yet there’s no opportunity for them to register their details with you so they keep in touch with you.
+To me, not having an opt-in email box is a wasted opportunity – you’ve worked really hard to get those visitors to your site, they’ve stuck around to have a look and yet there’s no opportunity for them to register their details with you, so they keep in touch with you.
 What a waste!

-Here’s some tips on how you can use the email opt-in box to generate more customers and profits in your business:
+Here are some tips on how you can use the email opt-in box to generate more customers and profits in your business:

 Make a great offer.

 If you’re going to promote a newsletter, commit to sending it out at least once a month, if not twice.
 To make sure this happens, write at least 6 before you start promoting it so that you have a few in reserve and then start publishing them.
-Not only will it take the pressure off you to write them when time is tight and deadlines are looming but you’ll also find it’s easier to write 10 stories x 400 words in one sitting rather than rustling up the motivation to write one story x 400 words on 10 different occasions.
+Not only will it take the pressure off you to write them when time is tight, and deadlines are looming, but you’ll also find it’s easier to write 10 stories x 400 words in one sitting rather than rustling up the motivation to write one story x 400 words on 10 different occasions.
 Trust me on this one.

-Ramming a sales message down your reader’s throat seems like a good idea at the time, especially if times are tight and you REALLY NEED A SALE but the reality is, people won’t buy just because you need them to.
-The best ratio to work on is 80/20 (yes, Pareto gets a look in again) meaning offer 80% of great content in the newsletter and 20% of a sales message.
-If you do this often enough and with good will in terms of genuinely wanting to offer great information, then on the odd occasion when you really do need a sale or you want to push something a little harder, then your audience will be receptive, understanding and more prone to accepting your sales call.
+Ramming a sales message down your reader’s throat seems like a good idea at the time, especially if times are tight and you REALLY NEED A SALE, but the reality is, people won’t buy just because you need them to.
+The best ratio to work on is 80/20 (yes, Pareto gets a look in again), meaning offer 80% of great content in the newsletter and 20% of a sales message.
+If you do this often enough and with goodwill in terms of genuinely wanting to offer great information, then on the odd occasion when you really do need a sale, or you want to push something a little harder, then your audience will be receptive, understanding and more prone to accepting your sales call.